asloobahmd/NetMart/README.md

    ```

 ## Usage
+### Client & Admin

-To run the application, navigate to the `client` directory and run the development server:
+To run the application, navigate to the `client or admin` directory and run the development server:

 ```bash
 npm run dev
 ```

 Open your browser and visit `http://localhost:3000` to see the application in action.

 ## Scripts